Lamont Roach Jr.: Super featherweight

+Roach vs. Herring

+On November 9, he faced newly-crowned champion Jamel Herring for his WBO belt, but lost the 12-round bout in Fresno, California by unanimous decision.

+He was scheduled to face Neil John Tabanao at the Avalon Hollywood on March 19, but the fight was cancelled due to the COVID-19 pandemic.

 Roach faced Neil John Tabanao on October 30, 2020, on the Jaime Munguia and Tureano Johnson undercard.
 He won the fight by a third-round knockout.
 Roach next faced Daniel Rosas on July 9, 2021.
 He won the fight by a second-round technical knockout.

+Roach vs. Alvarado

 Roach was booked to face the former WBA (Regular) super featherweight champion René Alvarado for the WBA-NABA super-featherweight title.
 The fight was scheduled for the undercard of the Gilberto Ramirez and Yunieski Gonzalez light-heavyweight bout, which took place on December 18, 2021.
 He won the fight by unanimous decision.
 Two judges scored the fight 98–92 for Roach, while the third judge awarded him a 100–90 scorecard.